Campus Safety Tips

 Never expose yourself to any danger by following or approaching the person.
 Remember the above descriptions and report it to the Security duty officer, or the closest employee of the college.

-Suspicious activities and/or findings should be reported to the Department of Security or any employee of the college at the time of discovery.
+Suspicious activities and/or findings should be reported to the Department of Campus Safety or any employee of the College at the time of discovery.

 Suspicious activities include:

 - Finding a broken window